 MP for Manchester Central

-Powell has declared 10 financial interests, including donations and other support for her MP activities, gifts and hospitality from UK sources, land and property holdings, and shareholdings.
+Powell has 12 declared financial interests, including seven entries for donations and other support (including loans) for MP activities, three entries for gifts, benefits and hospitality from UK sources, one entry for land and property, and one entry for shareholdings.

 Generated 21 February 2026